luxo-ai/rothko-ui/CONTRIBUTING.md

-# Contributing to rothko-ui
+# Contributing to Rothko-UI

 Thank you for considering contributing to our project!
-We welcome contributions from the community to help make rothko-ui better.
+We welcome contributions from the community to help make Rothko-UI better.

 ## Getting Started